Sylius/Sylius/docs/api/promotion_coupons.rst

 .. note::

-    Read more about :doc:`Promotion Coupon in the component docs</components/Promotion/models>`.
+    Read more about :doc:`Promotion Coupons in the component docs</components/Promotion/models>`.

 Getting a Single Promotion Coupon
 ---------------------------------

-To retrieve the details of the promotion coupon you will need to call the ``/api/v1/promotions/promotionCode/coupons/code`` endpoint with the ``GET`` method.
+To retrieve the details of a promotion coupon you will need to call the ``/api/v1/promotions/promotionCode/coupons/code`` endpoint with the ``GET`` method.

 Definition
 ^^^^^^^^^^